Mansonella ozzardi: Diagnosis

 Microscopic examination is the most practical diagnostic tool used to identify the M. ozzardi microfilariae in blood samples from infected patients.
 Blood smears are usually stained with haematoxylin or Giemsa to visualize the worms under the microscope.

+Real-time polymerase chain reaction (PCR) assays can detect and quantify M. ozzardi microfilariae, particularly within research environments, while loop-mediated isothermal amplification (LAMP) assays have been developed for field use.
+PCR and LAMP methods improve diagnostic sensitivity and specificity.

 Diagnosticians must not rely entirely on blood samples, since microfilariae have also been detected in the skin.
-Ultrasound may be used to detect the presence of the adult worms.
-Researchers are currently developing a polymerase chain reaction-based method of detecting the parasites in skin biopsies.

-Because M. ozzardi harbors the endosymbiotic bacteria Wolbachia, doxycycline may be an effective therapy to eliminate adult worms.
-However, no trials with doxycycline (either alone or in combination with ivermectin) have been conducted for M. ozzardi infection.
+The "filarial dance sign" is a specific ultrasonographic finding characterized by the visualization of live, motile adult or larval filarial nematodes within the affected tissues of a host, most commonly observed in the breast, spermatic cord, scrotum, axillary lymphatics, and limbs.

 Treatment

 Ivermectin is the treatment of choice for M. ozzardi infections.
 It is a potent macrocyclic lactone that binds to chloride channels, which then open and allow chloride ions to enter the affected cells.
 These cells hyperpolarize, resulting in muscle paralysis in the M. ozzardi microfilariae.
 This allows host immune cells to adhere to the microfilariae surface and facilitate their elimination.
 Ivermectin is unable to kill the adult worms.

+Several studies have found treatment of M. ozzardi with doxycycline appears to cure the infection by targeting the obligate mutualistic endosymbiotic bacteria of the Wolbachia genus that are essential for the nematode's development and survival.
+Wolbachia bacteria endosymbionts are intracellular, gram-negative bacteria that maintain a mutualistic relationship with M. ozzardi, and the nematode is unable to reproduce or complete its life cycle without them.
+By killing the Wolbachia bacteria through a 4–6 week course of treatment, doxycycline indirectly sterilizes and kills the adult M. ozzardi, curing the infection.

 Diethylcarbamazine (DEC) also has been used in treating filarial infections.
 While DEC works well against many filarial parasites, it is not effective in treating M. ozzardi microfilarial infections.